Trump accuses Ukraine’s Zelensky of ‘trying to back out’ of proposed minerals deal

 “April 20 would be a good time for a full ceasefire without any conditions… Because a deadline is needed, because it is Easter and because President Donald Trump will have been in office for three months,” Stubb said Sunday regarding his suggestion for a deadline.

-CNN’s Kosta Gak, Anna Chernova, Victoria Butenko and Betsy Klein contributed to this report.
+CNN’s Kosta Gak, Victoria Butenko, Anna Chernova and Betsy Klein contributed to this report.

 The-CNN-Wire